Skip to Content

 It does stay open better when it has stuff in it than when it’s empty–it’s not THAT rigid–but we did love how easily accessible everything inside was.
 I mean, the opening is as large as the base, so you’re talking major real estate, here.
 Plus there are nice long rigid grab handles on the top, compression buckles on the ends, and stabilizing straps on the inside to help compress packing cubes or what have you.

-This might be our go-to for gear storage on road trips, though, ‘cause that doctor bag opening is legit.
-And as long as you don’t overstuff it, the 55L does count as a carry on, plus it’s water resistant.
+And it has definitely become our go-to for gear storage on road trips, ‘cause that doctor bag opening is legit.
+And as long as you don’t overstuff it, the 55L can count as a carry on, plus it’s water resistant.

 How it’s sustainable: It’s Bluesign approved, PFAS-free, comes with a lifetime warranty, the shell is made of 100% recycled nylon and super durable.